 14) Go hiking in the Julian Alps.
 Hiking is another national sport in Slovenia.
 Mount Triglav is the highest peak at 2,864m.
 There are hikes for all levels of fitness in this stunning mountain range.

 17) Visit Triglav National Park.
 This is the only national park in Slovenia.
 It is a place of immense national beauty in the North Western part of Slovenia, near the Italian and Austrian borders.
-You can book a canyoning trip in Triglav National Park here.
+If you want a bit of adrenaline and adventure you can book a canyoning trip in Triglav National Park here.

 18) Castle Bled.
 Walk up to Castle Bled and enjoy the sweeping views of Lake Bled from this incredible vantage point.
 The restaurant in the castle is amazing as well.
 Oh and if you’re in the market for a wedding venue, this is a pretty stunning one.
 You can book a day trip to Castle Bled here.